finnensley/LVL1-Dashboard/README.md

 ## Div with a border ht/wd/margin and then a textarea inside for note text ??

 ## rework height vh for each page in responsiveness (got messed up working on notes resizing)

+## Refactor code - use forEach and build an array of objects